judasgutenberg/Esp8266_RemoteControl/README.md

 # Esp8266 Remote

 This is another advancement from my Moxee Hotspot Watchdog system, which was itself an advancement from my ESP8266-Micro-Weather system.
-This system still logs weather data and can, if configured correctly, reboot a Moxee cellular hotspot when it craps out and needs a reboot (which is essential for reliably connecting to my off-grid cabin, which is a major pre-requisite for all the features I am about to describe).
+This system still logs weather data using a variety of common weather sensors and can, if configured correctly, reboot a Moxee cellular hotspot when it craps out and needs a reboot (which is essential for reliably connecting to my off-grid cabin, which is a major pre-requisite for all the features I am about to describe).

 ![alt text](weathergraph.jpg?raw=true)